szilvia-csernus/full-stack-skeleton/README.md

     ```

-12. Cd into the `full-stack` folder and create a React + Typescript + @vite project: `npm create vite@latest` or with the [latest recommendation by @vite](https://vitejs.dev/guide/), name it `frontend`, choose the React + SWC and Typescript options.
+12. `cd` into the `full-stack` folder and create a React + Typescript + @vite project: `npm create vite@latest` or with the [latest recommendation by @vite](https://vitejs.dev/guide/), name it `frontend`, choose the React + SWC and Typescript options.
 13. Move the content of the `for-frontend` folder into your new `frontend` folder.
-Delete the empty `for-frontend` folder.
+You can now delete the original downloaded folder, you won't need it anymore.
 14. In your new `vite.config.ts` file, add the server configuration to `defineConfig`:
     ```js
     export default defineConfig({